Santoku Knife vs Chef Knife – What’s the Difference?

 Santoku Knife Background

 The Santoku Knife is originally from Japan and incorporates a sheep’s foot design that makes it ideal for linear slicing.
-It is based off of a Samurai sword, but created for more practical purposes.
+It is based on a Samurai sword, but created for more practical purposes.

 Santoku Characteristics